sylhare/sylhare.github.io/_posts/2019-09-27-Kotlin-dsl-with-gradle.md

 ```

 Then you'll be able to use `./gradlew` instead of gradle and your project should run fine 👍

+> Now if you have the opportunity to use a newer version of gradle, do it.

 ## Sources